Mixim 11

-Plot
+Synopsis

-Three high school students, Ichimatsu Matsuri, Takezō Sangubashi, and Koume Haruno, all seem to have zero luck when it comes to girls.
+Ichimatsu Matsuri, Takezō Sangubashi, and Kōme Haruno are three high school students who all seem to have zero luck with girls.
 One day, a messenger named Karmina reveals that one of them is the prince of the star Polaris.
-Also, the prince had a spell cast on him at birth, making it so that he'll never be loved by women to keep him from assimilating into society on Earth.
-However, twelve girls are named after constellations that are immune to the spell.
-The three students must then figure out which one of them is the prince so that he can marry one of the twelve girls and take over the throne to prevent Polaris' light from going out.
+The prince was given a spell at birth that ensures he will never be loved by women, preventing him from assimilating into society on Earth.
+However, twelve girls named after constellations are immune to the spell.
+The three students must figure out who the prince is so he can marry one of the girls and take the throne, preventing Polaris's light from going out.

 Publication

-Mixim 11, written and illustrated by Nobuyuki Anzai, started in Shogakukan's Weekly Shōnen Sunday on April 23, 2008.
+Written and illustrated by Nobuyuki Anzai, Mixim 11 started in Shogakukan's Weekly Shōnen Sunday on April 23, 2008.
 It was initially titled Mixim 12 (stylized MIXIM♀12), but its title was changed midway through serialization.
 The series finished on February 2, 2011.
 Shogakukan collected its chapters in twelve tankōbon volumes, released from October 17, 2008, to April 18, 2011.

-The manga has been licensed in France by Glénat, in Italy by GP Publishing and in Spain by Editorial Ivrea.